RhetTbull/osxphotos/README.md

                                   not the system volume, osxphotos may run faster if you specify a temporary directory on the same volume as the Photos library.
-  --load-config <config file path>
+  --load-config CONFIG_FILE       Load options from file as written with --save-
-                                  Load options from file as written with --save- config.
+                                  config.
 This allows you to save a complex export command to file for later reuse.
 For
                                   example: 'osxphotos export <lots of options